 THIS EVENT IS SOLD OUT!
 WE HOPE YOU WILL JOIN US AT A FUTURE EVENT.
 The Lake Forest Preservation Foundation invites you to enjoy light hors d’ oeuvres, libations and spectacular views of Lake Michigan with members and friends on a late summer afternoon.
 This early Lake Forest estate designed by Arthur Hewn in 1899 for the McGenniss family has evolved over the years and remains an exquisite estate overlooking the shores of Lake Michigan.
 Enjoy the beautiful gardens and landscaping while savoring the last days of summer.

 Friday, August 23, 2019

 The Lake Forest Preservation Foundation is pleased to present a docent-guided tour of Crab Tree Farm.
-The 1.5-hour-long tour will be offered at two times on Saturday, June 11, 2016, one at 10:00 AM and the other at 1:00 PM (sold out), with light refreshments served between tours from 11:50 AM - 12:50 PM.
-Both tours will feature the restored 1911 dairy farm buildings that now house an extensive Arts and Crafts collection of furniture and artwork.
+The tours will feature the restored 1911 dairy farm buildings that now house an extensive Arts and Crafts collection of furniture and artwork including a limited time exhibit of Newcomb Pottery featuring the Fuldner Collection of Early Newcomb Pottery.
 Additionally, visitors will be able to view the garden area.